bautidea/react_cat_facts/README.md

         -> npm i @vitejs/plugin-react -E

-- Install React dependencies, by default if we go to 'package.json' we will observe that react dependencies are not installed
+- Install React dependencies, by default if we go to 'package.json' we will observe that React dependencies are not installed

         -> npm i react react-dom -E

-- Create a config file named vite.config.js, in which we declare that we are going to use the previous installed react plugin.
+- Create a config file named vite.config.js, in which we declare that we are going to use the previously installed react plugin.

   ```ruby
   import { defineConfig } from 'vite';